 Karishma Gupta is the founder of Satatland, specialising in ownership-free circular fashion.
 The company believe they can see a positive change in their lifetime with the power of positive fashion and circular economy.
 They are a fashion tech startup and a utopian vision of how fashion should be produced, consumed and disposed.

 They make beautiful sustainable fashion with materials that either reduce pollution, restore biodiversity or preserve an art form.
 They offer freedom to shop based on how often you repeat your outfits, you could either rent, lease our buy to save more than money.
 And once you are done with your outfit, we happily take it back for responsible reuse or recycle in exchange of 10% discount on next purchase.

-They are digital brand and their platform Satatland.com serves as one stop platform to rent, lease or buy.
-What differentiates us from other brands or rental platforms is that they take a holistic approach to fashion.
-As a brand they design their own products and offer them to rent, lease or buy as per our customer’s choice and once the outfit is not longer wearable or required they happily take it back for responsible recycling.
+They are a digital brand and their platform Satatland.com serves as one stop platform to rent, lease or buy.
+What differentiates them from other brands or rental platforms is that they take a holistic approach to fashion.
+As a brand they design their own products and offer them to rent, lease or buy as per their customer’s choice and once the outfit is not longer wearable or required they happily take it back for responsible recycling.

 15. Tandi Fashion

 Founder(s): Thandi Ojeer